nsursock/crackingdacode-node18/src/blog/harshest-moments.md

 And we can love forever
 Forever is our today

-You might also like

-Bohemian Rhapsody
-Queen

-TOO MUCH
-The Kid LAROI, Jung Kook & Central Cee

-The Show Must Go On
-Queen

 [Chorus: Freddie Mercury]
 Who wants to live forever?
 Who wants to live forever?